choephix/tctrpg-data/README.md

 The village of ***Áppe*** — an often broken pile of locations, items , etc.
 Default testbed for current work, content is rapidly added, removed and updated.
 Often, after a feature is roughly finished, content created for it may be polished up a bit and moved to Lorem.

+### `shitbox`
+Absolute shitpile.
+No one knows where you even are, what does it even mean to be anywhere?
+Don't expect anything to work.
+Everything is broken by default.
+This is the place only for the bravest, to experiment ambitous, albeit utterly vague as ideas.